application architecture

 Why Understand Netflix System Architecture

-It’s important to understand Netflix System Architecture for several reasons.
-Above all, it sheds light on how Netflix accommodates millions of customers throughout the globe with a flawless streaming experience.
+It sheds light on how Netflix accommodates millions of customers throughout the globe with a flawless streaming experience.
 We can learn about the technology and tactics that underlie its success better by exploring the nuances of Netflix Architecture

-We may also recognize the continual innovation driving the development of digital media consumption by understanding Netflix’s Architecture
+Also, you can recognize the continual innovation driving the development of digital media consumption by understanding Netflix’s Architecture

-Understanding the Requirements for System Design
+Understanding the Requirements for System Design in an Application

 System design is crucial in developing complex software or technological infrastructure.
 These specifications act as the basis around which the entire system is constructed, driving choices and forming the end product.
-However, what are the prerequisites for system design, and what makes them crucial?
-Let’s explore.

 Functional Requirements